 It's a sickening feeling, it can keep you awake in the early hours of the morning tossing and turning wondering whether you will ever get married, whether someone will ever say yes to you and see what a wonderful woman you are.

-Sadly we cannot stop rejection from happening it's kind of part and parcel of the spouse searching process but we can soften the blow when it happens.
+Sadly you cannot stop rejection from happening, it's kind of part and parcel of the spouse-searching process but you can soften the blow when it happens.

 So here are 5 top tips to help you do just that:

 We all know that if someone or something is meant for us it will be and that Allah knows best what is good for us.
 So look back over times where something you wanted turned out to be wrong for you and use those examples to reaffirm your belief that this new rejection has happened for the best.
 Also look back on those moments of rejection where you felt you'd never meet another guy like him.
 But you did didn't you?

 2. Learn to detach yourself from the outcome

 When we meet a guy it's not just a guy we are meeting but the key to our dreams of marriage.
 That's why when things don't go as planned it can feel like the end of your hopes for everything that could have been with that particular guy.
 The key is to stay mindful and in the moment when you meet someone new.
 Get to know the person rather than the wedding, marriage and married life he could potentially give you.
 That way if things don't quite go right it is more a case of the loss of an interesting person from your phone contact list, rather than all the hope you had invested in him.